JasonLocklin/Dissertation/VWM/Results.md

 cost for reorienting attention to invalidly cued targets ($t(4) = 2.16$, $\text{p} < 0.05$, for the patients, and $t(7) = 2.48$,
 $\text{p} < 0.05$ for the older controls).
-To examine group differences in covert orienting, a mixed Anova was performed with group as the between-subjects factor and SOA as the within-subjects factor.
+To examine group differences in covert orienting, a mixed ANOVA was performed with group as the between-subjects factor and SOA as the within-subjects factor.
 An effect of group approached significance ($F(1) = 3.7$, $\text{p} = 0.08$), while SOA and the interaction